1 9 5 1 – 1 9 6 3 (UK)

 Men found her discreetly sexy, women saw her as the person their daughter was going to grow up into after she had married a titled millionaire.
 Isobel Barnett retained her tremendous popularity until the end of the show in 1963.
 Tragically, she took her own life in 1980, a week after being fined for petty shoplifting of goods worth just 87p.

 It was estimated that in 1952 an incredible 90% of people with television sets watched What’s My Line? making it easily the most popular programme in Britain.

 Each week the show received over 200 letters from would-be challengers.
 The most frequent applicants were sub-postmasters and undertakers who thought they looked more like bookmakers or publicans.
 The most celebrated occupation was that of saggar maker’s bottom-knocker in the pottery industry.

 However, not everyone benefited from the exposure of television.
 One challenger, giving his job as frogman, was recognised by a bank manager who promptly phoned the police.
 The man was gaoled for 15 months for passing dud cheques.

-What’s My Line? was front page news.
+What’s My Line? was front-page news.
 When Barbara Kelly lost an earring on the show and when Bob Monkhouse appeared wearing an eye-patch (a blood vessel had burst), the papers gave the stories the same prominence as they gave the exploits of EastEnders‘ Dirty Den in the 1980s.

-The series ran until 1963 and was briefly revived ten years later with David Jacobs in the chair (pictured below), before earning a more permanent comeback in 1984.
+The series ran until 1963 and was briefly revived ten years later with David Jacobs in the chair (pictured above), before earning a more permanent comeback in 1984.
 Eamonn Andrews and Barbara Kelly were the sole survivors from the early days, with George Gale taking over Gilbert Harding’s role.

 First Penelope Keith and then Angela Rippon took charge following Eamonn Andrews’s death in 1987.